tom-lvn/tom-lvn/README.md

 ## Hi there 👋

-I'm Tom, currently a Masters student in marine biology.
+I'm Tom, currently a Masters student in marine biology 👨‍🎓

 My research focus is on fisheries and spatial analysis 🌍 🐟